MicrosoftDocs/dynamics-365-project-operations/articles/sales/manage-multiple-customers-quote-line.md

 # Managing multiple customers on project-based quote lines

 Project-based quote lines support scenarios where each quote line has a list of customers that are paying for it.
 This list of customers on the project-based quote line can be same as the list of customers on the quote.
 You can also change the list of customers to be different.
-When a project quote is won to create the eventual Project contract, the customers list on project-based quote line is copied to the corresponding project–based contract line.
+When a project quote is won to create the eventual project contract, the customer list on project-based quote line is copied to the corresponding project–based contract line.
 Customers on the project-based quote are copied to the project contract.

 When invoicing the eventual project contract, the customer list on the project-based contract line takes priority over the one on the project contract.
 The customer list on the project contract is only used for defaulting on new project contract lines.